BattMoTeam/BattMo/Documentation/JOSS/paper.md

 # Acknowledgements

-BattMo has been mainly been developed and used in projects funded by the European Union.
+BattMo has mainly been developed and used in projects funded by the European Union.
 We acknowledge contributions from the European Union, Grant agreements 101069765 (IntelLiGent), 875527 (HYDRA), 957189 (BIG-MAP), 101104013 (BATMAX) and 101103997 (DigiBatt).

 # References